rupnarainP/Python_Speed_and_Volume/README.md

 # Run the requirements.txt file using the command below
 pip install -r requirements.txt

-# Start the application throught the Main.py file
+# Start the application through the Main.py file
 python Main.py